 \subsubsection{Physical origin of wall slip in yield stress fluids}

 Direct flow visualization coupled to rheology has made it possible to go one step further in interpreting the apparent lower stress plateau in the presence of wall slip.
-The seminal work of \cite{Magnin:1990} on carbopol microgels, coupling rheology to direct observations of the strain field, has inspired numerous subsequent studies coupling flow visualization to standard rheology \cite{Kalyon:1993,Aral:1994,Persello:1994}.
-Subsequently, the combination of rheology and other local measurement techniques such as light scattering velocimetry in Couette geometry \cite{Salmon:2003a} and particle tracking velocimetry in cone-and-plate \cite{Meeker:2004a,Meeker:2004b,Ballesta:2008b,Ballesta:2012,Paredes:2011} and plate-plate geometries \cite{Seth:2012} has provided quantitative measurements of slip velocities and a scenario for the different yield stress materials.
+The seminal work of \cite{Magnin:1990} on Carbopol microgels, coupling rheology to direct observations of the strain field, has inspired numerous subsequent studies coupling flow visualization to standard rheology \cite{Kalyon:1993,Aral:1994,Persello:1994}.
+Subsequently, combinations of rheology and other local measurement techniques, such as light scattering velocimetry in a Couette geometry \cite{Salmon:2003a} and particle tracking velocimetry in cone-and-plate \cite{Meeker:2004a,Meeker:2004b,Ballesta:2008b,Ballesta:2012,Paredes:2011} and plate-plate geometries, \cite{Seth:2012} have provided quantitative measurements of slip velocities (defined as $v_s=\vert v_{\rm sample}-v_{\rm wall}\vert$) and wall slip scenarios for the different yield stress materials.
 Let us first discuss the case of yield stress fluids composed of soft deformable particles before turning to rigid particles.